sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Images
 ---

-Can only be used with [Document Range](https://docs.sensible.so/docs/document-range) to return image metadata.
+Can solely be used with [Document Range](https://docs.sensible.so/docs/document-range) to return image metadata.

 Name